mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

   This should be a valid option.
 However, there's a problem with alsa not recognizing bluealsa as a pcm, although the bluealsa configurations exist.

 - **ALSA + Bluez 5 + PulseAudio:**
-  This seems the most promising option as of yet.
+  This has been the most successful option.
 Although you'll need to install jackd server to manage access to sound card.
 So, ALSA wouldn't bring PulseAudio down.
-  Also, sox can be used to play music through Bluetooth using **play** command.

 Needed packages for option 3:

 In Target packages --> Audio/ Video, include pulseaudio (start as system daemon)
 ![pulse](../assets/Menuconfig/Target_Audio/pulseaudio.png?raw=true)

+*Our mp3-overlay changes some pulseaudio options to work on Bluetooth properly.*

-In Target packages --> Audio/ Video, include jack1
+In Target packages --> Audio/ Video, include **jack1**

-In Target packages --> Audio/ Video, include sox
+In Target packages --> Libraries --> Audio/ Sound, include **sbc**

 ### Text-to-Speech

-In Target packages --> Audio/ Video, we include espeak
+In Target packages --> Audio/ Video, include espeak
 ![espeak](../assets/Menuconfig/Target_Audio/espeak.png?raw=true)

 ## Busybox config